apache/openwhisk-deploy-kube/docs/configurationChoices.md

 - couchdb.
 For production deployments of OpenWhisk on Kubernetes, we strongly recomend running CouchDB externally to OpenWhisk as described below.
 An external CouchDB instance enables better management of the database and decouples its lifecycle from that of the OpenWhisk deployment.
-- The event providers: alarmprovider, cloudantprovider, and kafkaprovider.
+- The event providers: alarmprovider and kafkaprovider.

 ### Using an external database